moviecollection/the-movie-database/README.md

 Please checkout the demo project for more examples.

-## Known Issues
+## Limitations
-- Some methods has not been implemented (e.g. Account related).
+- Some methods has not been implemented.
 - Some combined results has not been implemented (e.g. KnownFor).

 ## Notes